adobe/spectrum-css/.changeset/chilled-peaches-enjoy.md

 Action button now uses Spectrum 2 tokens and design specifications.
 A few notable changes:

-- Medium is now the default size and `.spectrum-Switch--sizeM` has been removed.
+- Medium is now the default size and `.spectrum-ActionButton--sizeM` has been removed.
 - Includes the Spectrum 2 down state transform.
 - The component border was not removed and its color was changed to `transparent` in order to continue support for Windows High Contrast / forced colors, which still shows a border.
 The mod custom properties for border were removed to avoid interference with Windows High Contrast / forced colors accessibility.
 - Background and content colors were updated.